 (g) the number of early release orders suspended or cancelled during the previous financial year and the reasons for suspension or cancellation;

+(ga) the number of prisoners who were the subject of a report under section 74C during the previous financial year;

+(gb) the number of persons released subject to PSSOs during the previous financial year;

 (h) the number of prisoners for whom participation in a re-socialisation programme was approved by the Board or the Governor during the previous financial year;

 (i) the number of prisoners who completed re-socialisation programmes during the previous financial year;

-(j) the operation of this Act and relevant parts of the Sentencing Act 1995 so far as they relate to early release orders and to the activities of CCOs in relation to those orders during the previous financial year.
+(j) the operation of this Act and relevant parts of the Sentencing Act 1995 so far as they relate to early release orders and PSSOs and to the activities of CCOs in relation to those orders during the previous financial year.

 [Section 112 inserted by No. 41 of 2006 s.
-64.]
+64; amended by No. 45 of 2016 s.
+35.]

 113. Special reports to Minister